 Liverpool in the 1980s, Photographed by Rob Bremner

 The MALESTROM: Hey Rob, so where are you at with this wonderful new book?
-The pictures are amazing…
+The pictures we’ve seen are amazing…

 Rob Bremner: Thanks.
 I’m just waiting on a few things, the book will be out in January.